Contextualist/grain/docs/source/tutorial_delayed.rst

 - Tasklets in real world: run computational chemistry packages with `ASE-Grain <https://github.com/Contextualist/ase-grain>`__.
 - Checkout :doc:`api_delayed`.
 - Have a look at what built-in resources are available.
-- Setup a Grain bridge that makes worker connection smarter and makes it possible to send your jobs across multiple clusters.
+- Setup a :doc:`Grain Bridge server <connection>` that makes it possible to send your jobs across multiple clusters.